Aayushi-web/Predictive_Model_For_Exchange/README.md

 After training and evaluating the models on the test dataset, we obtained the following results:

-# Model Evaluation Results
+## Model Evaluation Results

+The models were tested for their ability to predict short-term exchange rate movements, and their performance is evaluated using the following metrics:

 Root Mean Squared Error (RMSE)
+Mean Absolute Error (MAE)

+Evaluation Metrics
+1. Root Mean Squared Error (RMSE)
-RMSE is a widely-used metric to evaluate the accuracy of a regression model.
-It measures the square root of the average squared differences between the predicted and actual values.
+RMSE measures the square root of the average squared differences between predicted and actual values.
+It is sensitive to large errors and penalizes models with large deviations.

-Formula:
+The formula for RMSE is:

 𝑅
 𝑀
 𝑆